aaronparker/aaronparker.github.io/_posts/2006-11-17-step-by-step-guide-demonstrate-8021x-nap-enforcement-in-a-test-lab.md

 tags:
   - NAP
 ---
-No, I haven&#8217;t written a step by step guide, but Microsoft has and they have released a document detailing 802.1X NAP enforcement for demonstration purposes.
+No, I haven't written a step by step guide, but Microsoft has and they have released a document detailing 802.1X NAP enforcement for demonstration purposes.
 This is a very detailed resource that will require some time and effort to setup, but if you are interested in NAP and 801.2X then this document is for you.
-Here&#8217;s a view of the test lab configuration to give you an idea of what&#8217;s involved:
+Here's a view of the test lab configuration to give you an idea of what's involved:

 <img border="0" src="http://stealthpuppy.com/wp-content/uploads/2006/11/1000.14.186.8021xNAPLab.png" />